 - Providing healthcare workers with proper protective equipment

-SARS-CoV-2 continues to spread.
-Although we still have limited information on the epidemiology of coronavirus disease, there have been multiple reports of superspreading events.
+Although we still have much to learn about the epidemiology of coronavirus disease, there have been multiple reports of superspreading events.
 During recent severe outbreaks of SARS, Middle East respiratory syndrome (MERS), and Ebola virus disease, superspreading events were associated with explosive growth early in an outbreak and sustained transmission in later stages (Frieden & Lee, 2020, June).

 Superspreading events highlight a major limitation of the concept of R0.
 The basic reproductive number R0, when presented as a mean or median value, does not capture the heterogeneity of transmission among infected persons; two pathogens with identical R0 estimates may have markedly different patterns of transmission.
 The goal of a public health response is to drive the reproductive number to a value <1, something that might not be possible in some situations without better prevention, recognition, and response to superspreading events.
 A meta-analysis estimated that the initial median R0 for COVID-19 is 2.79 (meaning that 1 infected person will on average infect 2.79 others), although current estimates may differ because of insufficient data (Frieden & Lee, 2020, June).